amachino/uport-verify/README.md

 ### Overview

-Verifiable credentials are the basis of digital identity.
-This application is designed to help users get started with uPort by earning simple credentials.
-Users can complete a simple flow (like email verification, or a post to a social profile) to prove a fact.
+Verifiable credentials are the basis of decentralized identity.
+This application is designed to help users get started with uPort by issuing some simple claims.
+Users can complete a basic flow (like email verification, or a post to a social profile) to prove a fact.
 The application then issues the user a credential attesting to that fact.

 This application is a utility service that sits atop the uPort system.
 It also serves as a reference implementation to guide other developers in creating their own applications.